dortania/OpenCore-Install-Guide/post-install/iservices.md

 To start, grab [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/) ([Github link](https://github.com/headkaze/Hackintool)) and head to System -> Peripherals (Info -> Misc on older versions of Hackintool)

-Here under Network Interfaces (network card icon), look for `en0` under `BSD` and check whether the device has a checkmark under Builtin.
-If there is a checkmark, skip to Fixing ROM section otherwise continue reading.
+Here under Network Interfaces (network card icon), look for `en0` under `BSD` and check whether the device has a check mark under Builtin.
+If there is a check mark, skip to Fixing ROM section otherwise continue reading.

 > What if I don't have En0 at all?!?